-I hate it when I watch a movie and after it has finished wonder what the point was.
-That is sadly the case when it comes to "How Not to Propose" as it just doesn't seem to know what it is or where it is going and that leaves you with the what was the point feeling.
-What I mean is on one hand we have Travis trying to propose on a glamping weekend but nothing goes to plan, unfortunately it struggles to be amusing when things go wrong.
-And then you have Lena secretly conflicted between love and a job offer in Munich.
-The two never comes together with the supporting characters, Travis's man child brother who is a video gamer and Lena's pushy mother, just adding to the misery of the failing humour.
+I hate it when I watch a movie and after it has finished find myself wondering what the point was.
+That is sadly the case when it comes to "How Not to Propose" as it just doesn't seem to know what it is or where it is going and that leaves you with that dreaded "what was the point" feeling.
+What I mean is on one hand "How Not to Propose" gives us Travis trying to propose on a glamping weekend but nothing goes to plan, unfortunately all of this "nothing goes to plan" chaos struggles to be that amusing.
+And then on the other hand you have Lena secretly conflicted by her love for Travis and the prestigious job offer in Munich.
+The two sides of "How Not to Propose" never truly comes together with the supporting characters, Travis's man child brother who is a video gamer and Lena's pushy mother, just adding to the misery of the failing humour.

 In truth whilst the casting of Kayla Ewell and Ryan Merriman is a plus point with the actor's likeable nature making "How Not to Propose" watch-able, this made for TV movie feels like everyone involved was just going through the motions.
 It certainly doesn't manage to stand out from the crowd of easy to watch romantic TV movies and ends up patchy with it only occasionally hitting the sweet spot of being entertaining.

 What this all boils down to is that sadly in comparison to other TV movie's "How Not to Propose" ends up forgettable and a bit below par with it never really flowing or becoming amusing.